It is our mission to remove barriers and ensure equal access for all qualified students

 in the section: Test Proctoring Request Procedure), OAR may not allow you to take your exam in our office.
 You will have to take your

 exam with the instructor and the rest of the class.

 - What if I am sick on the day of my exam or if I forget to come take my exam?
 Do I

 just reschedule with OAR?

-- No. You must contact your instructor and discuss it with him/her.
-Once you agree with
+- No. You must first contact your instructor and discuss it with him/her.
+Once you agree with the instructor

-the instructor on a make-up date/time, we are happy to administer the exam.
-We will
+on a make-up date/time, we are happy to administer the exam.
+We will not administer

-not administer a test other than at the originally scheduled time without explicit
+a test other than at the originally scheduled time without written approval from the

 - I am approved for a reader.
 Can I bring someone with me to read for me or can I request

 - In order to maintain the security and integrity of testing, OAR will not allow you